fluffycatware/kittycoin-club/README.md

 *Note: I have 7545 in this file as I've been using the GUI version of Ganache which defaults to this port.*

-When you are ready to test, run the `ganache-cli` or `ganache gui` client and then execute the following to compile and deploy the contracts to the blockchain
+When you are ready to test, run the `ganache-cli` or `ganache gui` client and then execute the following to compile and deploy the contracts to the network

 ```bash
 $ truffle compile